top of page

 If you've ever heard Sephardic Jewish music, with it's haunting vocals and lute and mandolin accompaniment, you won't easily forget it.
 Also known as Ladino, with strong Spanish, Portuguese and Moroccan influences, it is the music of a unique community whose heritage is both Mediterranean and Jewish.
-Celebrations held most years include the American Sephardi Music Festival, New York Ladino Day and the Wisconsin International Ladino Day Celebration.
+Sephardic music festivals and other cultural events often can be found on the websites of the American Sephardi Federation and the Sephardic Jewish Brotherhood of America.
+To see and hear this beautiful music now, check out this performance from a recent festival.

 The first wave of Jewish settlement to America, during our Colonial days, was mostly Sephardic -- Mediterranean Jews who had developed their unique culture first in Spain and Portugal during the Middle Ages, and later throughout Southern Europe, Northern Africa, and the Middle East.
 They brought with them the distinctive Ladino language (a mix of Old Spanish with Turkish, Hebrew and Arabic influences), their evocative music, a tradition of scholarship, and a warm and lively community.